The UST College of Education’s bachelor’s programs in Elementary Education...

 The Education High School has been a top performing school in its given cluster ever since the National Achievement Test was administered by the Department of Education.

-The seal of the UST Education High School represents the eight core values of the school.
+The seal of the UST Education High School has eight arcs that represent the original eight core values of the school.
 These core values are also the names of the sections for Grades 7-10.
+In 2025, with the opening of the Senior High School program of the EHS, a ninth value was added: Faith.

 Dignity